mkox/MkVote/Readme.txt

-This application is still in a development state, but some functionality can already be used.
+This application is still in a development state, but some functionality can already be used, as you can see in the test page http://flow1.michaelkox.de.

 It is coded on the base of the PHP-framework TYPO3 Flow (http://flow.typo3.org) and uses the Object Relational Mapper from Doctrine (http://www.doctrine-project.org/).

 This application is about a special case of a voting with proportional representation.
 It is useful, when there is voting for several bodies/boards, but for each board there are only a few seats (e.g. 1-5) for a defined group that itself is divided into parties.
 If votes are counted for every board independently, the biggest and sometimes the middle size parties get more seats than is appropriate in a proportional representation.